ooni/netx/README.md

 ## Expected integration plan

 If this proposal is accepted, I believe we should have this code live in the `github.com/ooni` namespace as a separate library.
-It seems to me that this code is a lower level of abstraction and deals with different concerns than `ooni/probe-engine`.
+IMHO this code is a lower level of abstraction and deals with different concerns than `ooni/probe-engine`.